amethyst/website/src/_posts/twia-6.md

 > News from Feb 15, 2016 – Feb 22, 2016

-Hello and welcome to the fourth issue of *This Week in Amethyst*, a blog bringing you the latest changes and updates regarding the Amethyst game engine every week.
+Hello and welcome to the sixth issue of *This Week in Amethyst*, a blog bringing you the latest changes and updates regarding the Amethyst game engine every week.
 If you have any suggestions or ideas, feel free to call me out on [Gitter][gc].

 [gc]: https://gitter.im/ebkalderon/amethyst